Aquifer storage and recovery: Florida

 The use of ASR in Florida has been examined to determine potential benefits for the Everglades and other Floridian water systems under the Comprehensive Everglades Restoration Plan (CERP).
 An estimate of 333 ASR wells would be implemented as part of CERP and used to store, treat and supply excess surface water to the Everglades and other systems of water during dry periods.

-Controversy

-Doubts remain about the benefit of introducing ASR in such large capacity to Florida due to a predominantly karst geography.
+As of 2004, doubts remained about the benefit of introducing ASR in such large capacity to Florida due to a predominantly karst geography.
 Current or potential problems include: (1) poor recovery due to mixing of the injected fresh water with the existing brackish to saline water in the aquifer; (2) pre-existing quality of water introduced to ASR; and (3) potential risk of resulting water quality due to mixing of injected freshwater and existing aquifer.

 Oregon

 The first agriculture ASR wells were put into service in Oregon in the autumn of 2006 and have injected well over 3000 acre.ft of water during the winter and spring flood flow times using artificial recharge (AR) of flood water as their water source.
 This shallow recharged water is then recovered as potable water and injected into the deep basalt aquifer.

 During the injection process, electrical energy can be generated by the head pressure of the water flowing back into the aquifer.
 This stored water is recovered during late summer and early autumn for irrigation needs.